 Latest projects include new music for a ballet production of ‘A Midsummer Night’s Dream’ with choreographer Cathy Marston for Bern Ballet’s winter season in Switzerland, and a Concerto for Bass Drum & Orchestra which was premiered by Princeton Symphony and in the UK with the LCO @ The Roundhouse in 2012.
 His current album, ‘Selected Classical Works 2003-2012,’ was released in Fall 2014.
 Most recent Orchestral commissions were: a groundbreaking Concerto for Trumpet, Percussion, Turntables and Orchestra premiered by Orchestre de Pau Pays de Béarn in February 2014, a Hip-hop inspired Symphonic Work: ‘Dial 1-900 Mix-A-Lot’ for Seattle Symphony, premiered in June 2014, and a Violin Concerto, premiered by Daniel Hope, Sascha Goetzel and Borusan Istanbul Philharmonic at the BBC Proms in July 2014 to great acclaim, and then toured by Vladimir Jurowski with the Svetlanov Symphony in Russia in September 2014.

-Prokofiev is currently working on a new saxophone concerto for Branford Marsalis, commissioned by Naples Philharmonic and Detroit Symphony as well as Concerto for Turntables No. 2.
+Prokofiev recently completed a new saxophone concerto for Branford Marsalis, commissioned by Naples Philharmonic and Detroit Symphony as well as Concerto for Turntables No. 2.